-We evaluated management's assessment of related parties and the expected credit loss allowance.
+We evaluated management's assessment of the recoverability of the receivables from related parties and the expected credit loss allowance.

 We validated the feasibility of management's plans to recover the amounts receivable from the related parties.
 We examined the source and ability of the related parties to generate cash and the timing of repayment including past precedence of recovery from the related parties.